sevenecks/lambda-moo-programming/toast-stunt-programmers-guide/toaststunt-programmers-guide.md

 f            0
 ```

-The function ‘is_player()’ returns false for newly created objects.
+The function `is_player()` returns false for newly created objects.

 In addition, the new object inherits all of the other properties on its parents.
 These properties have the same permission bits as on the parents.
-If the ‘c’ permissions bit is set, then the owner of the property on the new object is the same as the owner of the new object itself; otherwise, the owner of the property on the new object is the same as that on the parent.
+If the `c` permissions bit is set, then the owner of the property on the new object is the same as the owner of the new object itself; otherwise, the owner of the property on the new object is the same as that on the parent.
 The initial value of every inherited property is clear; see the description of the built-in function clear_property() for details.

-If the intended owner of the new object has a property named ‘ownership_quota’ and the value of that property is an integer, then create() treats that value as a quota.
+If the intended owner of the new object has a property named `ownership_quota` and the value of that property is an integer, then create() treats that value as a quota.
 If the quota is less than or equal to zero, then the quota is considered to be exhausted and create() raises E_QUOTA instead of creating an object.
-Otherwise, the quota is decremented and stored back into the ‘ownership_quota’ property as a part of the creation of the new object.
+Otherwise, the quota is decremented and stored back into the `ownership_quota` property as a part of the creation of the new object.

 **Function: `owned_objects`**